 In addition, the events of Sept.
 11, 2001, made it clear that the resources of our public safety departments could become overwhelmed in a disaster.
-Citizens wanted to help and it became apparent that the most helpful volunteers were those with some level of disaster-relief training.
+Community members wanted to help and it became apparent that the most helpful volunteers were those with some level of disaster-relief training, even though the precise type of disaster may not be foreseen.
 Thus emerged the concept of the first all-disaster, neighborhood-based CERTs in northern Virginia.

 The goal is to have a CERT in every Arlington neighborhood.

 Anyone who lives in Arlington can apply for CERT training.
 CERTs can be created within already organized groups.
 Some examples :

 - Homeowner/Condo/Townhouse Associations

 Arlington has trained several neighborhood teams and will continue building on that base.
 As new people are trained, they are referred to existing teams.
 As existing teams grow, they may choose to divide into smaller neighborhoods.